Frequently Asked Questions

 This depends on the itinerary of the ship.
 There are places in the Galapagos which are of more interest than others.
 Often the 4 day cruises will visit the places which are more geologically unique, are animal abundant, and are the least impacted by humans.
 An 8 day cruise is the best way to see the most in the Galapagos.
 On an 8 day cruise you will see the entire scope of the particular ship's itinerary.
 In conclusion: between a 4 and 5 day cruise... more does not always mean better.
 Our sales staff can explain the difference between the 4 and 5 day options on any particular cruise you like.

-- Cost.
+• Cost.
 This is simple, the higher the class of ship, the more the cost is going to be.
 Also 4 days are going to be less expensive than a 5 day or an 8 day cruise.
-Some cost involved with the Galapagos are the same regardless of which cruise you choose.
-These are the Park Permit $100, the INGALA Transit card $10, and Airfare for the most part is the same with little variation between airlines.
+Some of the cost involved with the Galapagos are the same regardless of which cruise you choose.
+These are the Park Permit $100 and the INGALA Transit card $10.
+Airfare varies between airlines also with the time of the year (season).

 The above prices ranges are provided as a reference guide only and are not intended as exact prices for cruises, and they Do Not include the cost of park permits or flight tickets.